jaeg/hats-worker/README.md

-# redis-wart
+# hats-worker
-**W** - Widely
+**H** - Highly
-**A** - Accessible
+**A** - Available
-**R** - Redis
-**T** - Threading
+**T** - Tasking
 **S** - System
 A simple interpreter designed to process data sitting in redis.

-Each wart in a cluster checks in redis for work to do.
+Each worker in a cluster checks in redis for work to do.
 If it finds a stopped thread or a dead thread it takes the thread and runs it locally.
 There are also jobs which instead of continuously running they execute on a cron schedule.

 ## Runtime params
 - cluster-name - name of cluster
-- wart-name - name of the wart
+- worker-name - name of the worker
 - redis-address - address to redis server
 - redis-password - password for redis server
 - scripts - scripts to register
-- run-now - run registered scripts on this wart immediately
+- run-now - run registered scripts on this worker immediately

 ## Getting dependencies
 Requires a version of go that supports go.mod